 Former world rally champion Stig Blomqvist came to America in 2004.
 His performance at Oregon Trail Rally was memorable.
 The rally returned to its springtime date, racing through the beautiful green foliage of Trask and Wilson River forest drainages.
 Stig made it look effortless!
 Through two thirds of the rally Pat Richard made a game of it, staying close to Blomqvist.
 But in truth Stig was just applying enough push on his car to maintain a lead.
 Near the end, Richard’s car broke and he had to retire.
 A great demonstration by a true champion!

-With Rally America now sanctioning the stage rally competition in the US, Subaru Rally Team USA moved to the forefront of the rally scene with David Higgins as their driver.
+With American Rally Association now sanctioning the stage rally competition in the US, Subaru Rally Team USA moved to the forefront of the rally scene with David Higgins as their driver.
 The native of the Isle of Man won his second Oregon Trail Rally in 2005.

 In 2006, Rally America recognized Oregon Trail Rally as the Rally of the Year.
 The first of two such awards that Oregon Rally Group is proud of was one of the best held in the Oregon State Forest lands of northwest Oregon.
 The second Rally of the year award came in 2009, run in the shadow of majestic Mt.
 Hood on the east end of the Columbia River Gorge.